Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

 ### Github repo

-This is the best method when the repo with your LookML is in a GitHub repo you have access to.
+This is the best method when the repo with your LookML or [metrics layer data model](../5_data_model/1_data_model.md) is in a GitHub repo you have access to.
 Your `profiles.yml` will looks like this with a connection to BigQuery.
 We've also added multiple targets.
 If you need help creating a GitHub personal access token, check out [their docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ```
 demo_connection: